19-year-old Texan becomes youngest African American to graduate law school in US

-DALLAS (Nexstar) — A Texas law student is the youngest Black student to graduate from law school in the entire country.
+DALLAS (KXAN) — A Texas law student is the youngest Black student to graduate from law school in the entire country.

 Haley Schlitz walked across the stage to get her diploma on Friday, making history as the youngest graduate from Southern Methodist University Law School.